cardano-foundation/cf-georgian-wine-resolver/verification-scripts/README.md

 We encourage developers to write their own verification code, or audit this sample project.
 Java was used in our backend but we are providing this example in TypeScript for simplicity.

-**Note:** You must have NodeJS installed on your machine before running these commands.
+**Note:** You must have NodeJS installed on your machine before running these commands - you can download it from [here](https://nodejs.org/en/download).

 ```
 npm i